a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
 Enter the name of another volume.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the Rename dialog is still showing.
 * Launch DeskTop.
 Open a window.
 Select a file icon.
 File > Rename....
 Enter the name of file in the same window.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the Rename dialog is still showing.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select the volume icon and rename it.
 Verify that neither window is closed, and volume window is renamed.
 * Launch DeskTop.
+Open a volume window.
+Open a folder window.
+Activate the volume window.
+View > By Name.
+Select the folder icon.
+Rename it.
+Verify that the folder window is renamed.
+* Launch DeskTop.
+Open a volume window.
+Position an file icon with a short name near the left edge of the window, but far enough away that the scrollbars are not active.
+Rename the file icon with a long name.
+Verify that the window's scrollbars activate.
+* Launch DeskTop.
+Open a volume window.
+Position an file icon with a long name near the left edge of the window, so that the name is partially cut off and the scrollbars activate.
+Rename the file icon with a short name.
+Verify that the window's scrollbars deactivate.

+* Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.